westonstearns/courses-googlevis-weston/chapter1.md

 For this exercise, you will need to create your first motion chart.
 A motion chart is a dynamic chart that will allow you to explore several indicators over time.
 To create a motion chart with the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package, you will need to use the [`gvisMotionChart()`](http://www.rdocumentation.org/packages/googleVis) function (what's in a name?).
 The beauty of this function is in its simplicity to use, and the huge range of tweaks you can do to prettify your graph.

 The `gvisMotionChart()` function in its simplest form takes 3 arguments.
-The first argument you need to provide is your data frame `development_final`.
+The first argument you need to provide is your data frame `development_motion` (which is pre-loaded).
 Next, you assign the subject to be analyzed to the `idvar` argument, and to the `timevar` argument the column name that contains the time dimension data.
 Et voila, your first motion chart with `googleVis` is ready!

+Note: the `options=list()` argument is necessary here to fit better in your viewing screen.

 *** =instructions
 - Use the `gvisMotionChart()` function to create an interactive motion chart with R. Assign the output to `my_motion_graph`.
 What column names do you need to provide to the `idvar` and `timevar` if you know that the Hans Rosling moving bubbles represent countries, and their movement is based on the date?